Docker Compose

 Note

-Support for PyPI docker-compose has been completely removed as there does not appear to be a roadmap within that project to move to docker compose V2.
+has been deprecated as there does not appear to be a roadmap

 As of Moby 20.10.13, docker compose V2 is integrated into the Docker CLI.
 This means that we do not need to support the installation of the standalone docker-compose.